 - Preheat oven to 375° F. and line a baking sheet with foil (for easy cleanup!).
 Set aside.

 - In a large skillet, heat vegetable oil over medium-high heat.
 Dry chicken thighs well and sprinkle skin with salt and pepper.
 Once oil is hot, place thighs, skin side down in to the oil and allow to cook until golden brown.
 Flip and cook on the other side for a few minutes.
-Remove chicken to the prepared baking sheet and place in to the pre-heated oven. (*Watch skin as chicken cooks in the oven and cover loosely with a piece of foil if it starts to brown too much).
+Remove chicken to the prepared baking sheet and place in to the pre-heated oven for about 20 minutes. (*Watch skin as chicken cooks in the oven and cover loosely with a piece of foil if it starts to brown too much).

 - Meanwhile, remove the oil and drippings from the pan and discard.
 Cook the bacon in the same skillet over medium-high heat until starting to brown.
 Add the onions and cook until the bacon is crisp and the onions are lightly browned.
 Add the white wine and allow to cook until the alcohol smell burns off (1-2 minutes).
 Add the apple juice, chicken stock, apples and thyme.
 Bring to a boil, then immediately reduce heat to medium-low and allow to simmer until apples soften.
 Add the cream and dijon to the sauce and stir to combine.
 Add a bit of the cornstarch/water mixture a bit at a time until sauce thickens to your liking.
 Taste and add salt and pepper, to taste.